 Where to live in Utrecht

 Twenty minutes down the motorway is the popular suburb of IJsselstein, complete with a car-free medieval city centre and castle (now a museum).
 There are fast train connections to Utrecht and Nieuwegein, and good cultural amenities.
 Nature lovers can enjoy the green heart of the Netherlands with bike trails through scenic countryside and along the river Lek.

-New housing was completed in 2012, and zoning has been approved for more.
-The centre is expected to get new retail and housing stock by 2016.
+New housing opened in 2012, and zoning approved even more.
+The center should get new retail and housing stock by 2016.

 Officially part of the city of Utrecht, Leidsche Rijn consists of the two small villages of Vleuten and Meern and includes the entire agricultural area between those villages and Utrecht itself.

-Considered the largest new development in the Netherlands, some 30,000 houses and new space for industry and companies are being built in Leidsche Rijn.
+The largest new development in the Netherlands, some 30,000 houses and new space for industry and companies are being built in Leidsche Rijn.
 In effect, this means that a medium-sized town, which will house 100,000 people, is being built out of nothing.
-Great effort is being made to create an environmentally friendly town with high quality housing.
+Great effort is being made to create an environmentally friendly town with high-quality housing.
 An underground motorway is the pride of the project.

 Additionally, there will be a new hospital, schools, churches, shopping facilities, a train station and separate bus lanes throughout the area leading straight to the heart of Utrecht.
 Keep in mind that most of the facilities won’t be built for another few years (around 2025) but you can also do your shopping in the villages of either Vleuten or De Meern.

-Lying 7 km south of Utrecht, Nieuwegein was a new town created in 1971 to cope with the expanding population of Utrecht.
-There are a variety of housing styles from classic Dutch brick homes to modern high-rises, and if you need to drive to work, easy access to nearby motorways (A2, A12 and A27).
+Lying 7 kilometers south of Utrecht, Nieuwegein is a new town dating from 1971 to cope with Utrecht’s expanding population.
+There are a variety of housing styles from classic Dutch brick homes to modern high-rises, and if you need to drive to work, easy access to nearby motorways (A2, A12, and A27).
 To the east is Houten, a fast-developing town, where some third of its population is under 20.